stevevevev/Diza.github.io/vmgo.md

 title: CNU VMGO
 ---
 ## Cebu Normal University
+Osmeña Boulevard, Cebu City Philippines 6000

+Cebu Normal University (CNU) is a prestigious state university in Cebu City, Philippines, known for its excellence in education and community service, with a rich history dating back to 1902.

+It was established in 1902 as a provincial normal school, initially serving as a branch of the Philippine Normal School.
+It became an independent institution in 1924, was designated a chartered college in 1976, and achieved university status in 1998.
+CNU is one of the oldest educational institutions in Cebu, with a significant role in training teachers and other professionals.

+CNU offers a wide range of academic programs, particularly excelling in teacher education and nursing.
+It has been recognized by the Commission on Higher Education (CHED) as a Center of Excellence in these fields.
+The university aims to develop competent and values-driven individuals through quality instruction, relevant research, and responsive extension programs.

 ### Vision

 By 2027, CNU a Globally Recognized Institution as Agile and Technologically-Proofed SMART (GREAT SMART CAMPUS)